 Coming to the UK as a fiancé(e) to get married and remain here

 Your partner will come over on a fiancée visa, which will be granted for six months but which costs the same as a full settlement visa.
 You will be required to show evidence that you intend to get married during this six month period.
 Once you are married, your partner will then need to apply for a visa under the Armed Forces rules.
-Current cost for visas is £2,006.
 Refer to the ‘Visa to enter’ section for further information.

-Coming to the UK as a visitor for six months to get married
+Coming to the UK on a Marriage Visit Visa to get married only

 This visa allows your partner to get married in the UK, but they will need to leave the UK after six months.
 Once back in the home country, your partner will need to apply for a settlement visa to come to the UK.
-Current cost for visas is £1,282.
 Click here for further information.